maximewel/image_processing/assignement_4/README.md

   * Horizontal gradient, kernel from the course formula
   * Vertical gradient, kernel from the course formula
   * Addition via cv2.max that keeps intensity of both images (regular ndarray addition does a modula, and thus loses high intensity information)
-  * For the gradient filter, I had to add a "abs" value at the end of my kernel of I would have had negative values in my images.
-I could also truncate them to 0.
+  * For the gradient filters / LoG filters, a clipping has been added to the return value of the kernel computation or thre would be negative values in the images.
   * kernels are 1D but are coded in 2D as my apply_kernel function always expects a 2D kernel

 # and the responses to the questions 1. c), 2. d) et 3. c).